 These data were created by using QGIS zonal statistics to sum the area harvested in each township in each year based on the 30 m resolution harvest data [33].

-Step ?.
 Conversion of harvested area to harvest volume

 Much detailed work was done to reflect the variability in utilization standards between the FMUs, determination of characteristics for the average broadleaf and the average needleleaf tree in each township, and the spatial and temporal distribution of stemwood harvests.
 The description of the procedures used for this are in the Appendix.

-Step ?.
-Use NFD data to adjust harvest volume

-Step ?.
-Conversion of adjusted harvest volume to residue yield
+Conversion of harvest volume to residue availability.

-Development of the residue yields required the most effort.
-Utilization standards, the residual biomass of the average needleleaf and broadleaf tree, and spatial variability in residue yields need to be accounted for.
-The procedures used are described in detail in the Appendix.

-For each township, we calculate the number of stems by dividing the adjusted volume per hectare by the average piece size for both needleleaf and broadleaf trees.
-We assume that for the types of stands being harvested that the stem count per hectare for the 13/+7 utilization standard is close to the stem count based on the FMU utilization standard.
-We multiply the stem count by the average tree residual biomass.
-We assume an average recovery factor of 0.624 following what Peltola et al. [55] determined for Finland, recognizing that some of the residual biomass will be unrecoverable for reasons related to ecological sustainability and technical accessibility.
-Together this gives us an estimate of the average residue yield when a hectare of a stand in a particular township is harvested.

-Step ?.
 Aggregation of summary data files

-Township level residue yield (Mg ha-1), cycle times (hr), and harvest areas (ha) are the three essential summary parameters used by the greedy optimization model.
 The information collected above was collated into a data set which had a record for each combination of township, plant location, year, and capacity.
 The fields in the data set were of township, plant location, year, and capacity, cycle time, harvest area, and residue yield.
 This summary data set is the input to the greedy optimization model